brackendev/TwitterSDK-Pharo/README.md

 ## Installation and Setup

+1. If you do not have a Twitter app set up:
     1. Sign in to Twitter and go to <https://developer.twitter.com/> to create an app.
-2. Set up the app API key, API key secret, access token, and access token secret.
+    2. Retrieve the app API key, API key secret, access token, and access token secret.
 3. Load this project in Pharo.
 In a Playground, _Do it_:

 ```smalltalk